EstebanBorai/local-ip-address/README.md

 OS | Approach
 --- | ---
-Linux | Establishes a Netlink socket interchange to retrieve network interfaces macOS | Uses of `getifaddrs` to retrieve network interfaces Windows | Consumes Win32 API's to retrieve the network adapters table
+Linux | Establishes a Netlink socket interchange to retrieve network interfaces BSD-based | Uses of `getifaddrs` to retrieve network interfaces Windows | Consumes Win32 API's to retrieve the network adapters table

+## Operating System Support

+Current supported platforms include:
+  - Linux (requires at least [v0.1.0](https://github.com/EstebanBorai/local-ip-address/releases/tag/v0.1.0));
+  - macOS (requires at least [v0.1.0](https://github.com/EstebanBorai/local-ip-address/releases/tag/v0.1.0));
+  - Windows (requires at least [v0.3.0](https://github.com/EstebanBorai/local-ip-address/releases/tag/v0.3.0));
+  - Other BSD-based (requires at least [v0.5.0](https://github.com/EstebanBorai/local-ip-address/releases/tag/v0.5.0)); including:
+    - FreeBSD
+    - OpenBSD
+    - NetBSD
+    - DragonFly

+Please note that we only test the BSD implementation of this on macOS and FreeBSD, under the assumption that other BSD-based systems will behave similarly.
+If you have any complications using this library on the other BSD-based, please create an [issue](https://github.com/EstebanBorai/local-ip-address/issues).

 ## Release